mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

-When saving a new preset, you can choose to get the icon from the scratch pad, this will load the dash area into the mini scratch pad of the Save New Brush Preset dialog.
+When saving a new preset, you can choose to get the icon from the scratch pad, this will load the dash area into the mini scratch pad of the :guilabel:`Save New Brush Preset` dialog.

 The scratch pad has four buttons underneath it.
 These are in order for: